ethannicholas/Frost/docs/error_handling.md

 2. A [Maybe] result.
 The `Maybe<X>` type contains either an instance of the type `X`, or an `Error`.
 The caller can inspect this object to retrieve the result or examine the `Error`.
 3. The return type `Error?`.
-When a method does not need to return any information, but still might fail, `Error?` is the right return type.
+When a method does not normally need to return any information, but still might fail, `Error?` is the right return type.
    `File.delete()` is a good example of this sort of method.
 It is a compile-time error for a program to call a method which returns `Error?` and